The effects of domestic and family violence on children and young people

 (Australian Domestic and Family Violence Clearinghouse 2011, The Impact of Domestic Violence on Children: A Literature Review)

 Of those women who experience domestic and family violence, more than 50% have children in their care.
-Domestic and family violence was the most commonly reported issue to Family and Community Services (FACS) for children at risk of significant harm in 2010, with more than 20,000 reports received.
+Domestic and family violence was the most commonly reported issue to Department of Communities and Justice (DCJ) for children at risk of significant harm in 2010, with more than 20,000 reports received.
 Domestic and family violence is also the leading cause of homelessness for children in Australia.